tomor/netsimulate/README.md

       - Decrypted TLS traffic with HTTP2
         ![Wireshark - simulation 20 - one tcp connection](./docs/img/20-http2-one_tcp_con.png)

-2. Each HTTP request uses own TCP connection
+2. Each HTTP/1.1 request uses own TCP connection
-    - An opened TCP connection is not reused when HTTP request is not done before IdleConnTimeout on the client or server side
+    - An opened TCP connection is not reused when HTTP/1.1 request is not done before IdleConnTimeout on the client or server side
     - Simulation 02, Simulation 03
       - We can see 3 TCP handshakes (SYN, SYN, ACK) for 3 HTTP connections
       ![Wireshark - simulation 02 - multiple tcp connections](./docs/img/02-three_tcp_cons.png)

 3. TCP connection not put to the idle pool on the client
-    - If the HTTP request fails on the TCP level, the TCP connection is not put to the idle pool on the client (timeout, RST, ..)
+    - If the HTTP/1.1 request fails on the TCP level, the TCP connection is not put to the idle pool on the client (timeout, RST, ..)
     - Simulation 04, Simulation 05
       ![Wireshark - simulation 04 - client timeout no idle pool](./docs/img/04-client-timeout-no-idle-pool.png)